-In my previous blog post, Grading vs. Assessment and How it Relates to Rubrics, you learned how to differentiate between a score sheet (aka grading rubric) and an assessment rubric.
+In our previous blog post, Grading vs. Assessment and How it Relates to Rubrics, you learned how to differentiate between a score sheet (aka grading rubric) and an assessment rubric.
 However, the cliff-hanger hinted that although there are many instances where rubrics are either an assessment rubric or a score sheet, some rubrics may be a combination of both.
 You may be thinking to yourself, “but didn’t we just establish that rubrics are two separate entities: assessment rubrics and score sheets?”
 We did, but bear with us . . .

 Let’s say that a student has just submitted his or her essay on Romeo and Juliet for an assignment in his or her course.
 The faculty member wants to grade the paper using a score sheet, but also assess the student’s performance on a particular learning outcome.
-The score sheet (or grading rubric) used to evaluate this assignment looks like this:

 When drafting grading rubrics that will also be used for assessment, it is important to make sure that your rubric’s performance levels are consistent.
 Having a balanced grading rubric will ultimately be more useful when conducting assessments.
 What does balanced mean?
 One way to have a balanced rubric is demonstrated in the grading rubric shown above.
 In this rubric, you’ll notice that each performance level has a numeric value set to it; 1, 2, 3 and 4.
 In addition to the numerical values, each criterion has the same points for scoring on performance levels.
 Students can receive either 13 points, 15 points, 17 points, or 20 points on each rubric row, with the maximum score totaling 100.
 Notice there is no variation; the point values remain the same in each descriptor for each rubric row.
-This will help ensure that your assessments will be as accurate as possible, while simultaneously being able to use the point system within the performance indicators for a numeric grade.
+This will ensure that your assessments are as accurate as possible, while simultaneously being able to use the point system within the performance indicators for a numeric grade.
 The more variation you have, the further apart the grade might drift from the assessment.
 In other words, your assessment might demonstrate that the student did not show any evidence of learning, but the grade might be extremely high, reflecting that the student did show evidence of learning, and vice versa.

 While assessment and grading are often separate activities with separate scoring methods, there are ways to combine these methods when needed without requiring faculty to duplicate their efforts.
 We don’t like doing double work either, so why should faculty?